 The term itself provides a big clue to its meaning.
 Cool Roof is a roofing system that helps keep a building cool.
 It manages to do this via two methods

-- reflect away a percentage of the visible, infrared and ultraviolet radiation from the sun.
-This reduces the heat gained by the building itself and is called high solar reflectance.
+- reflect a percentage of the visible, infrared and ultraviolet radiation from the sun.
+This reduces the heat gained by the building and is called high solar reflectance.

-- emit away the heat retained by the building.
-This helps in the building down quicker as compared to traditional materials and is called high thermal emittance.
+- emit the heat retained by the building.
+This helps in cooling the building down quicker as compared to traditional materials and is called high thermal emittance.

 A traditional, dark material roof can reach temperatures of 65oC.
 Installing an appropriate cool roof technology can bring this down to under 40oC.
 This is a big difference and results in energy and money savings by using lesser air conditioning.